 Angelina D’Roza’s debut collection Envies the Birds is out now from Longbarrow Press.
 Click here for more information about the book.

 Last night, in the middle of a city in the middle of the desert, I was listening to music at my friend’s apartment when Jackson Browne came on.
-It’s a few years since I heard “Late for the Sky”.
-It’s one of Nick Hornby’s 31 songs, and he says when the album came out in 1974, he was too into punk to have time for delicate Californian flowers with pudding-bowl haircuts and songs about marital discord.
-It was a couple of decades later that his own marital discord gave him a sense of what shaped these songs.
-The intro of “Late for the Sky” is instantly moving.
-But now it’s like I’ve never heard the lyrics before, how deeply sad and felt they are: “looking hard into your eyes / there was nobody I’d ever known / such an empty surprise to feel so alone.”
+“Late for the Sky” is one of Nick Hornby’s 31 songs, and he says that when the album came out in 1974, he was too punk to have time for “delicate Californian flowers” or “navel-gazing” songs about marital discord.
+It was a couple of decades later that his own break-up gave him a sense of what shaped these songs.
+It’s a while since I heard the intro.
+It’s instantly moving, but now it’s like I’ve never heard the lyrics, how deeply sad they are: “looking hard into your eyes / there was nobody I’d ever known / such an empty surprise to feel so alone.”
 That’s the thing about endings.
 The past gets rewritten, you get rewritten (I am no one you’ve ever known).
 Shared stories no longer match up, so you lose yourself and your past as well as an imagined future.
 And now it’s dark outside and I’m listening to Jackson Browne in the middle of a city in the middle of the desert.

 I write about the desert sometimes.
 This is the second part of a poem called ‘Fairytale No. 9’: